 He considered the black tribesmen, with whom he came into contact, as children and felt that they needed to be looked after as such.
 Some today might consider this a flaw but such a view would ascribe to these tribes a level of development similar to that which they have reached in the 21st century.
 This was simply not the case 125 years ago.
 Rhodes even sought to safeguard land for Africans by copying the American and Canadian practice of reserving land for their exclusive use to prevent everything being bought up by the more advanced Europeans.
 So, a fairer view would be to acknowledge that for his time he was a caring and thoughtful ruler.
-When he died just short of his 49th birthday he was widely mourned even by the tribesmen of Rhodesia who, despite their differences, saw in him a fair and just leader.
+When he died, aged only 48, he was widely mourned even by the tribesmen of Rhodesia who, despite their differences, saw in him a fair and just leader.
 They turned up in large numbers at his funeral in the Matopos Hills near Bulawayo and, possibly uniquely for a white man, gave him their royal salute: Bayete! (or Hayete!).

 See here for the great outpouring of grief exhibited upon his death.